Balancing Optimality and Diversity: Human-Centered Decision Making through Generative Curation: Generative Curation for Human-Centered Decision Making

 \subsection{Problem Setup}

 Consider the scenario where a human decision-maker needs to make a decision (or action) $a \in \mathcal{A} \subseteq \md{R}^d$ from a large, possibly infinite set of potential actions.
 The goal is to maximize the \emph{human desirability} of the actions, $\ell(a)$.
-Typically, the decision-maker can only formulate a partial part of desirability that depend on some observable features of the actions (and/or the underlying population) $X_1(a), \cdots, X_p(a)$.
-There are other important qualitative considerations $V_1(a) \sim \mathcal{P}_{V_1}, \cdots, V_q(a) \sim \mathcal{P}_{V_q}$ that are unobserved and cannot be easily elicited from data.
-Without loss of generality, we assume that the underlying true desirability $\ell$ is influenced arbitarily by both components as followed:
+Typically, the decision-maker can only formulate a partial part of desirability that depend on some observable, deterministic features of the actions (and/or the underlying population) $X_1(a), \cdots, X_p(a)$.
+For every action $a$, there are other important qualitative considerations (\eg, implementation feasibility) $V_1(a),\cdots, V_q(a)$ that cannot be easily elicited and are unknown apriori.
+In particular, we assume that $(V_1(a),\cdots, V_q(a))$ follows an unknown joint prior distribution $\mathcal{P}_{V}(a)$.
+Without loss of generality, the underlying true desirability $\ell$ is influenced arbitrarily by both components as followed:

 The desirability in Equation \eqref{eq:desirability} can be also written as: